solvialab/infragate-landing/docs/guide.md

 ### 3.5 Verify Traefik ingress is running

-k3s brings up Traefik automatically in the `kube-system` namespace â€” no separate install or host-networking patch is needed.
+k3s brings up Traefik automatically in the `kube-system` namespace — no separate install or host-networking patch is needed.
 Confirm it is running and listening on ports 80/443 of the node:

 ```bash
 kubectl get pods -n kube-system | grep traefik